railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

    single: module; base_report_designer

 To configure your printable documents in OpenERP, use the module :mod:`base_report_designer`.
-To install this module use the :guilabel:`Reconfigure` wizard and ensuring that :guilabel:`Advanced Reporting` is installed, configure :guilabel:`OpenOffice Report Designer` for installation.

 .. tip:: The OpenOffice.org Writer Plug-in